datacraft-dsc/DEPs/6/README.md

 ## Open questions

-- Authentication and Authorization headers are not yet defined in this DEP
+- Authentication and Authorization headers are not yet defined in this DEP.
+Refer to the that DEP.
 - Assets generated by the invoke service needs to be purchased by the consumer in order to view them.
 The mechanics of this are yet to be defined.
 - The details of purchase_token are yet to be defined.
 In the squid world, the purchase token is the service agreement id.
+- Add a trust question

 ## License